x-atlas-consortia/ubkg-neo4j/scripts/gzip_csv/README.md

-# HUSAT to OWLNETS converter
+# CSV to OWLNETS converter

-Uses the CSV file for the HUSAT ontology (available in a GZ archive in BioPortal to generate a set of text files that comply with the OWLNETS format, as described in [https://github.com/callahantiff/PheKnowLator/blob/master/notebooks/OWLNETS_Example_Application.ipynb].
+Uses the CSV file for an ontology (available in a GZ archive in BioPortal to generate a set of text files that comply with the OWLNETS format, as described in [https://github.com/callahantiff/PheKnowLator/blob/master/notebooks/OWLNETS_Example_Application.ipynb].

 ## Arguments